 For over 40 years, John Sullivan, 68, has given his wife, Sally, roses every Valentine's Day.
-But he knows how to avoid spending a fortune.
+But he knows how to shop smart.
 He buys his wife's dozen red roses at the local Costco, where it costs him about $25.

 "I didn't get my bank account balanced by spending foolishly," Sullivan says.

-Warehouse clubs are great avenues to get more affordable flowers and don't skimp on quality!
+Warehouse clubs are great avenues to get more affordable flowers and the good news is, you won't have to forfeit quality!

 If you want to go the super budget-friendly direction, why not check out Aldi or Trader Joe's flowers.
 Some of their bouquets are under $5!